Hattie Lloyd 24/09/18

 Because right from the off, Rik Campbell and chef Will Bowlby’s take on Indian cuisine using British seasonal ingredients, served in smaller, shareable dishes, was clearly a winning recipe.
 And rightly so, they’ve since expanded to permanent bricks-and-mortar spots in Soho, Brixton and now, White City.

 Their largest spot to date, this gorgeous, airy eatery is perched overlooking the redeveloped BBC Television Centre (gaining a pretty spacious al fresco terrace in the process).
-Much like the other two, it’s awash with industrial touches (smooth cement flooring, stools mirroring the Soho branch, a sleek metallic hulk of a standalone cocktail bar), focussed around a bustling open kitchen.
+Much like the other two, it’s awash with industrial touches (smooth cement flooring, stools mirroring the set-up at Kricket Soho, a sleek metallic hulk of a standalone cocktail bar), focussed around a bustling open kitchen.
 But there’s a touch of luxe here, too, in the smooth marble counter curving round the kitchen, the candlelit tables, the cushioned seating, the uplit spirit bottles in the bar and the trio of large, convex mirrors reflecting it all.